Irenaeus of Lyon

 - Is Irenaeus of Lyon considered a saint?
 By which traditions?

-- Yes, Irenaeus is considered a saint by both the Roman Catholic Church and the Eastern Orthodox Church.
-He is venerated for his role in defending and articulating early Christian doctrine.
+- Irenaeus is considered a saint in both the Roman Catholic Church and the Eastern Orthodox Church.
+His feast day is celebrated on June 28 in the Roman Catholic Church and August 23 in the Eastern Orthodox Church.

 - Why did Irenaeus of Lyon refuse to compromise even when it cost everything?

 - Irenaeus refused to compromise because he believed that the truth of the apostolic faith was essential for the salvation of humanity.
-He saw the preservation of orthodox doctrine as a divine mandate that could not be sacrificed for the sake of unity or peace.
+He saw the preservation of orthodox doctrine as a divine mandate, crucial for maintaining the unity and integrity of the Church.

 - Why does Irenaeus of Lyon still matter to Christians today?

-- Irenaeus matters today because he laid the groundwork for Christian theology by defending the unity of Scripture and the incarnation of Christ.
-His emphasis on apostolic tradition and the public nature of true doctrine continues to influence Christian thought and practice.
+- Irenaeus matters today because his defense of orthodox Christianity laid the groundwork for subsequent theological developments.
+His emphasis on the unity of Scripture and the apostolic tradition continues to influence Christian thought, especially in debates over biblical interpretation and the nature of Christ.

 - What is the most surprising or counterintuitive thing about Irenaeus of Lyon?